drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12-20 13:38_ A vending machine is a machine representation of a store.
+It exchanges money for items.
+What is the purpose of modeling this with AI?
+First let us understand the ethical responsibilities of entrepreneurs.
+The AI experiment's purpose was not modeling store keeping.
+It was modeling entrepreneurship.

 _12-20 13:30_ https://www.aiweirdness.com/when-a-chatbot-runs-your-store/ links the un-funny archived Wall Street Journal experiment experience writeup of the Anthropic AI store at https://archive.is/I1lyh The commenters to it responding there are superficial (perhaps they're LLM bots) except for one informative (impressive?) booster (which is almost certainly a bot).